Saksham9944/Library-Student-Management-System/README.md

-# Library-Student-Data-Management-System-LSDMS-
+# Library-Student-Management-System
-Library Student Data Management System Project: An Overview
+Library Student Management System Project: An Overview

 https://user-images.githubusercontent.com/128057183/227186405-3dbc4822-c20a-4d20-a548-5905ffa9a526.mp4

-Library Student Data Management System is a GUI that is designed to manage student data in a library.
+Library Student Management System is a GUI that is designed to manage student data in a library.
 The primary goal of a Library Student Data Management System project is to develop a system that can simplify and automate the management of student data in a library.
 The system should allow library administrators to manage student data efficiently, and it should also provide a user-friendly interface for user to access their data.

 Key Features: